 The Consultant team discussed what greenspaces in Sherwood West will include and commented on the Chicken Creek corridor and the opportunity to make it a greenway concept.
 She discussed the elements of greenways and provided examples.
-Discussion followed regarding other potential areas for a greenspace network.
+Discussion followed regarding other potential areas for a greenspace network and wildlife corridors.
+Kristen Switzer stated the City of Sherwood recently purchased property near the edge of Chicken Creek.